Boldo

 Boldo is primarily a digestive and detoxifying plant, used to support the liver and gallbladder.

-• Liver stimulant: boldine promotes the secretion and elimination of bile, thus facilitating the digestion of fats.
+• Liver stimulant: boldine promotes bile secretion and elimination, thereby facilitating fat digestion.

-• Natural detoxifier: it helps eliminate metabolic waste and toxins, particularly useful after overindulging in food.
+• Natural detoxifier: it helps eliminate metabolic waste and toxins, particularly useful after overeating.

-• Antispasmodic and digestive soothing: it relieves bloating, nausea and stomach aches.
+• Antispasmodic and digestive soothing agent: it relieves bloating, nausea, and stomach aches.

 • Antioxidant: its leaves contain phenolic compounds that protect liver cells from oxidative stress.